 - 2012 Illinois Energy Conservation Code

-Submit completed application with one (1) set of plans and one (1) site plan.
-Any plans and information pertaining to the grading and drainage or sump pump should be attached to those application forms.
+Submit completed application with one (1) set of building and site plans.
+Any plans and information pertaining to the grading and drainage, erosion control or sump pump discharge should be separate and attached to those application forms.

 Estimated Plan Review Time